marcesher/cfconcurrent/README.md

 Why?
 ----

 I started writing concurrent programs in Java in 2004.
-This library represents what I wish I had in ColdFusion at that time, and frequently since then.
+This library represents what I wish I had in ColdFusion since learning to write concurrent programs.

 For CF developers, Concurrency trends thusly: 1) Lob it into CFThread and hope it works.
 2) OMG it's hard to do correctly.
 Let's eat cake.
 3) Spend an inordinate amount of time with locks, app and server-scoped based data sharing schemes, and brittle thread-cancelling mechanisms.